 Parents Need to Know

 Parents need to know that Amadeus is a 1984 movie based on a play.
-While this movie was rated R due to an attempted suicide, disturbing images of mentally ill men kept chained and naked in a sanitarium, and some sexual hanky panky, there's little else of concern for teenage viewers.
-Mozart has his wife-to-be translate when he says backwards phrases like "eat my s--t," and "kiss my ass."
-Words like "damn," "hell," and "s--twit" are also used.
+The film includes an attempted suicide, disturbing images of mentally ill men kept chained and naked in a sanitarium, and some sexual hanky-panky, but there's little else of concern for teenage viewers.
+Mozart has his wife-to-be translate when he says backward phrases such as "eat my s--t" and "kiss my ass."
+Words like "damn," "hell," and "s--twit" also are used.
 Mozart is frequently shown to be drunk, working or running around town with a bottle of wine close at hand.
-Parents should also know that there's no real evidence to back up this movie's plot.
+Parents also should know that there's no real evidence to back up this movie's plot.

 What's the story?

-Mozart has plenty of weak points; he gambles away his money and carouses with Viennese night life, then works feverishly on operas and symphonies to support his small household.
+Mozart has plenty of weak points.
+He gambles away his money and carouses with the Viennese nightlife, then works feverishly on operas and symphonies to support his small household.
 Salieri's insinuations keep Mozart from enjoying a comfortable salary from the Emperor, and he discovers another way to mess with Mozart's head through the composer's troubled relationship with a demanding, disapproving father.
 All the while Salieri pretends to be Mozart's truest friend, and he's tremendously moved by Mozart's artistic output, even as he ensures his ailing victim won't live past his early 30s.

 Is it any good?

-Czech-born director Milos Foreman draws viewers in by having his largely-American cast speak with their own voices in plain English rather than performing a scale of out-of-tune accents and dialects.
+Czech-born director Milos Foreman draws viewers in by having his largely American cast speak with their own voices in plain English rather than performing in out-of-tune accents and dialects.

 Families can talk about...

 Parents can talk about how historical movies and TV shows can distort the truth.
 What sources do you use to learn about history?
 When do you question the accuracy of a historical tale?

 Are there any role models in this story?